react-navigation/react-navigation.github.io/blog/2021-08-14-react-navigation-6.0.md

 ### New `Group` component for organization

-The [`Group`](/docs/group) component helps you organize screens inside your navigators and share common `screenOptions` between the groups.
+The [`Group`](/docs/group) component helps you organize screens inside your navigators and share common `screenOptions` between the `Group`s.
 Passing `screenOptions` to a group configures all the screens inside that group to use these options.
-You can override these options by passing `options` to each Screen component, similar to how you can with `screenOptions` on Navigator.
+You can override `Group` options by passing `options` to each Screen component, similar to how you can with `screenOptions` on Navigator.
 You can also nest `Group` components inside other `Group` components.
 They are lightweight and don’t render anything - like fragments, so they won’t affect performance.

 In this code snippet, you can see that we group regular screens under one group and modal screens under another group: